 A putative action was filed in the Northern District of California (and subsequently transferred to the SDNY) against several international banks, including BPLC and the Company, on behalf of a putative class of individuals that exchanged currencies on a retail basis at bank branches ("Retail Basis Claims").
 The Court has ruled that the Retail Basis Claims are not covered by the settlement agreement in the Consolidated FX Action.
 The Court subsequently dismissed all Retail Basis Claims against the Group and all other defendants.
-Plaintiffs amended their complaint and defendants (including the Group) have moved to dismiss the amended complaint.
+The plaintiffs amended their complaint and sought to expand the action to include credit card, debit card and wire transactions, which expansion the Court denied.
+The plaintiffs have asked the Court to reconsider the expansion decision.